The Way of Beauty: An introduction to the nature of perception

 We do not find a perception and the knower of that perception.
 We find that a perception is made out of the experience of perceiving, and that perceiving and the knowing of it are one and the same.

 In other words, perceiving is made out of pure knowing.
 Reach out an imaginary hand in your experience and try to touch the stuff that perceiving is made of.
 Try to touch the stuff that seeing, hearing, touching, tasting and smelling is made of.
-All we find, know or experience there is the knowing of it.
-In fact, we don’t find the knowing of it, just as previously we never found our perception of the world.
-We just find pure knowing.

 The light of pure knowing